Straafe/unity-editor-tools/README.md

 Some simple quality of life tools for Unity.

 Simply drop these scripts in your project and the context menu options will appear when you right-click on applicable files.
+Make sure these scripts are within an "Editor"-folder in Unity to be excluded in builds.

 All context scripts work with shift-clicking or control-clicking to affect multiple files at once.